 If you have a high number of inactive email subscribers who would never open an email, your email open rates will remain low.

 Opt-in email lists

 How to manage email subscriptions?

 You can create opt-in email lists, so you have different lists depending on which form your website visitors subscribed through.

 The Automizy Form Builder is easy and intuitive.
-You can build your HTML forms on a drag and drop editor in a few minutes.
+You can build your HTML forms on a drag and drop editor and connect it to your email list.

 When you are satisfied with it, copy the generated HTML and paste it to the desired place on your web page and you’re done.

-Top marketers manage email list database on autopilot.
+Top marketers manage the email list database on autopilot.